 Transfer to NYC

-I approached the blue “Welcome Information” counter, which was only a few meters to the right from where you enter the Arrivals Hall.
+A few hours later, I finally stood in the arrivals hall and had to find my booked transfer from JFK (affiliate link) to my hotel (affiliate link).
+I turned to the blue “Welcome Information” counter, which was only a few meters to the right from where you enter the Arrivals Hall.

-Within 30 minutes I would be picked up – already 15 minutes later, I was in a van along with 7 other passengers on the way to NYC.
+Here I displayed my shuttle voucher (affiliate link), provided the address of my hotel and got a number handed out.
+Within 30 minutes I would then be picked up.
+However, approx. 10 minutes later I was in a van with 7 other passengers on my way to the hotel.

-Staypineapple Hotel – Top location in Midtown
+Staypineapple Hotel – Great location in Midtown

-Staypineapple was a win win hotel.
+Staypineapple (affiliate link) was a win win hotel.

 Sightseeing in NYC